 Students will engage in detailed study and application of principles of human physiology with special focus given to variations and alterations in metabolic pathways as a result of sedentary behavior and the effects of exercise.
 This course includes laboratory skills development and skills testing.
-3 semester credits
+2 semester credits acute and chronic conditions, and altered environments.
+This course is sequential to CEP 636 Clinical Exercise Physiology I, and i includes lab skills and skills competency testing.
+Prerequisite: CEP 636 3 semester credits